Prince Alexander Ferdinand of Prussia: Nazi Party and military career

 As of November 1939, Prince Alexander was a first lieutenant in the Air Force Signal Corps, stationed in Wiesbaden.

 Like his father, who became a prominent supporter of the Nazi Party, Alexander became an early supporter.
 Prince August had secret hopes that Chancellor Adolf Hitler "would one day hoist him or his son Alexander up to the vacant throne of the Kaiser".
 The support that father and son gave to the emerging party caused strong disagreements among the Hohenzollerns, with Wilhelm II urging them both to leave the party.

 In 1933, Alexander quit the SA and became a private in the German regular army.
-In 1934, Berlin reports leaked out that the prince quit the SA because Hitler had chosen 21-year-old Alexander to succeed him as "head man in Germany when he [Hitler] no longer can carry the torch".
-The report went on to say however that Joseph Goebbels was expected to oppose the prince's nomination.

 Unlike many other German princes, who became the targets of Hitler's mistrust and were removed from their commands in the military, Alexander was the only Hohenzollern allowed to remain at his post.

 Marriage

 On 19 December 1938 in the Dresden garrison church, Alexander non-dynastically married Armgard Weygand (22 August 1912 – 3 December 2001), daughter of Major Friedrich Weygand and Karla Franziska Oheim.
-She was the widow of a major in the German Air Force, and was originally from Wiesbaden, where Alexander Ferdinand was stationed.
+She was married from 1928 to 1933 to Werner Rosendorff, airman in the German Air Force, and was originally from Wiesbaden, where Alexander Ferdinand was stationed.
 As the marriage had not been dynastically approved, none of his relatives attended the ceremony, but fellow officers served as witnesses.